 eBooks, Flipbooks, ePUB

 While not essentially micro in terms of content.
-Portability and interactivity makes it a good fit. eBooks, flipbooks, ePUB etc. work well as user manuals, job-aids etc. Use of visuals to describe the products, audio integration etc. can enhance the effect.
+Portability and interactivity make it a good fit. eBooks, flipbooks, ePUB, etc. work well as user manuals, job-aids, etc. The use of visuals to describe the products, audio integration, etc. can enhance the effect.

 Often used for eLearning design, presentations work well when it comes to explaining concepts.
-Using it is easy, and so is addition of text, audio, and graphical content and object animation.
+Using it is easy, and so in addition to text, audio, and graphical content, and object animation.

 Checked out any banner advertisement recently?
 That’s usually a GIF image or an animated image with 2-5 frames (or more).
 Undoubtedly, works well as microlearning too.

 The best choice when it comes to learning on the go and the best part is the versatile options in terms of animation and presentation.
-Microlearning can be created as simple animation, whiteboard animation, animation using kinetic text, explainer videos, interactive videos, 360-degree videos and so on.
+Microlearning can be created as simple animation, whiteboard animation, animation using kinetic text, explainer videos, interactive videos, 360-degree videos, etc.

 (Look out for our next post for more detail)

 Interactives and Scenarios